SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Session%20Database%207.jpg)

 Note: If the "Session Database" tool has been [started by the "Race Settings" tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#tab-race), you can transfer the current tyre pressure and compound information to the *Race Settings* by pressing the "Load" button.

-With the dropdown menu in the lower left corner you can choose, whether only your own setups (=> "Local") will be included in the database search or that also the setups of other users of Simulator Controller might be considered (=> "Local & Community").
-Since the community setups have not been consolidated yet, these two settings are identical for the moment.

-Note: You can use the local database, even if you do not have given consent to share your tyre pressure setups with the community.

 ## Technical information